jamesericdavidson/jamesdavidson.xyz/content/posts/opensuse.md

 ---
+date: 2022-05-24
+description: "What you can expect after booting the installation media"
 lastmod: 2022-08-09
+showTableOfContents: true
+slug: "security-in-opensuse-tumbleweed"
+tags: ["opensuse", "linux", "cybersecurity"]
 title: "Security in openSUSE Tumbleweed"
-tags: ["opensuse", "linux", "cybersecurity"]
-date: 2022-05-24
-description: "What you can expect after booting the installation media"
 type: "post"
 weight: 20
-showTableOfContents: true
 ---

 [This page is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.]: #